-The cost of all meals is included in your group tour cost.
 Breakfast is served in the hotel and usually includes western dishes.
-As is traditional in China, lunch and dinner consists of small dishes of local cuisine which is then placed on a 'Lazy Susan' so you can experience the variety of speciality dishes.
-In China all the dishes are served in various styles and brought out to the table for everyone to share.
+As is traditional in China, lunch and dinner consists of small dishes of local cuisine which is then placed on a 'Lazy Susan' for everyone to share so you can experience the variety of speciality dishes.
 The amount served is more than ample for the whole group.
 We aim to cater to the tastes of the majority of people and so the food is not too spicy or unusual in taste.